rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 ![image.png](https://media.geeksforgeeks.org/wp-content/uploads/metaclass-hierarchy-Page-1-1024x370.jpeg)

-Metaclasses are not supported by every object oriented programming language.
+Metaclasses aren't supported by every object oriented programming language.
 Those programming language, which support metaclasses, considerably vary in way they implement them.
 Python provides you a way to get under the hood and define custom metaclasses.

 ## Understanding Type and Class

 In Python, everything is an object.
 Classes are objects as well.
-As a result all classes must have corresponding types.
+As a result, all classes must have corresponding types.
 You deal with built in types like `int`, `float`, `list` etc all the time.
 Consider this example:

 ```python